skaji/mi6/README.md

 $ mi6 build    # build the distribution and re-generate README.md/META6.json
 $ mi6 test     # run tests
 $ mi6 release  # release your distribution to CPAN/Zef ecosystem (configured by dist.ini)
+               #   (note release also runs tests and rebuilds Markdown documentation
+               #   from the one or two files so identified)
 ```

 INSTALLATION